-Listing Variables
+Listing Variables#

 When working with a model, it may sometimes be helpful to examine the input and output variables.
 Several methods are provided for this purpose.

-- System.list_inputs(val=True, prom_name=False, units=False, shape=False, global_shape=False, desc=False, hierarchical=True, print_arrays=False, tags=None, includes=None, excludes=None, all_procs=False, out_stream=DEFAULT_OUT_STREAM, values=None, print_min=False, print_max=False)[source]
+- System.list_inputs(val=True, prom_name=True, units=False, shape=False, global_shape=False, desc=False, hierarchical=True, print_arrays=False, tags=None, print_tags=False, includes=None, excludes=None, is_indep_var=None, is_design_var=None, all_procs=False, out_stream=DEFAULT_OUT_STREAM, print_min=False, print_max=False, return_format='list')[source]

 Write a list of input names and other optional information to a specified stream.

-- Parameters
+- Parameters:

 - valbool, optional